openfl/lime.openfl.org/_docs/project-files/xml-format.md

 <define name="custom-value" />
 ```

-These values will be available in Haxe and [templates](#template) using the syntax `::DEFINE_custom_value::`.
+These values will be available in Haxe and in [templates](#template).
+For templates, use the syntax `::DEFINE_custom_value::`.
 Hyphens are converted to underscores in both cases.